opencobra/cobratoolbox/README.md

 Usage
 =====

-Once installed the necessary dependences the pipeline is ready to be used at the condition that some input variables are inserted or changed from the default input file.
+Once installed the necessary dependences the pipeline is ready to be used at the condition that some input variables are inserted or changed from the default input file (StartMgPipe.m).
 Outputs are, as well, really interesting.

 Running the script called “StartMgPipe.m” (after having changed the necessary inputs) is the only action required from the user to start the pipeline.